yusufie/verlith-design/README.md

 # Verlith-Design

+The Verlith-Design project aims to streamline the process of turning a Figma design into functional code for desktop devices.
 A project that showcases the implementation of Glassmorphism UI using Next.js, React, Typescript and Tailwind CSS.

 ![Verlith-Design](./public/images/readme.png)